tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/reset-documents.md

 **API Version: 2019-05-06-Preview or 2020-06-30-Preview**

-This preview allows customers to selectively reprocess specific documents from their datasources.
-They would supply the document keys of the documents they wish to reset, and we would use those keys to find the documents from the datasource and rerun all skills/projections in their pipeline against the fresh data.
+This preview allows you to selectively reprocess specific documents from datasource.
+You need to supply the document keys of the documents you wish to reset, and we would use those keys to find the documents from datasource and rerun all skills/projections in your pipeline against the fresh data.

 You can reset documents for an existing indexer using an HTTP POST request.
 Specify the name of the indexer to update on the request URI: